 There’s still a stigma attached to the gig economy.
-There have been plenty of stories about the “exploitation” of gig workers by companies like Uber and Deliveroo.
-Here in the UK, the Labour Party has announced that it would give gig economy workers similar rights to those in permanent work, including sick and maternity pay...
+There have been plenty of stories about the “exploitation” of gig workers by companies such as Uber and Deliveroo.
+Here in the UK, the Labour Party has announced that it would give gig economy workers similar rights to those in permanent work, including sick and maternity pay.

 But while some see gigging as a race to the bottom – with low-level workers forced to compete on price by bidding against one another for jobs – and accusations that some companies use gig workers purely to avoid the costs and responsibilities associated with taking on permanent staff, others argue that both employers and gig workers benefit from the flexibility of this model.
 There’s truth in both arguments, but most believe the gig economy is here to stay even if we need to do more to curb sharp practices by some employers.

 In the tech sector, where contracting has always been a lucrative option for those with in-demand skills, the looser idea of “gigging” is gaining ever more traction as companies increasingly seek people to fill roles fast for the growing number of digital projects they’re embarking on.
 Agility is the name of the game when it comes to digital transformation, so being able to scale teams up and down as needed can be a real boon for employers.

 Dave Chaplin is a veteran software developer and CEO/founder of online contracting guide ContractorCalculator.
 “Using gig workers in technology, particularly via the online platforms, can be very productive and cost-effective,” he says.

 “The quality varies ,so there can be false starts, but you get offers to do the work almost instantly, and work can get completed almost on demand.
 Compare that to using a regular supplier which has employees – it will need to queue your work into its schedule and it could be weeks before it can get started.”